boostorg/website-v2/templates/markdown/terms-of-use.md

 be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Legal Terms by your continued use of the Services after the date such revised Legal Terms are posted.

+We will make our best effort to notify registered users who have provided us with a valid email address of any changes to our Terms of Use via email.
+While we aim to ensure timely and accurate notifications, we do not guarantee that all changes will be communicated.

 ## Intellectual Property